-The amount of madder that you use in this technique will affect the final color of the soap.
-For the darkest layer in the soap photo above, I used 2 Tablespoons (8.3 g) dried madder pieces for a 1-lb (454 g) batch of soap.
-The middle layer was 1 teaspoon (1.3 g) dried madder pieces for the same size soap batch.
+The amount of madder you use in this technique will affect the final color of the soap.
+For the darkest layer in the soap photo above, I used 2 Tablespoons (8.3 g) of dried madder pieces for a 1-lb (454 g) batch of soap.
+The middle layer was one teaspoon (1.3 g) dried madder pieces for the same size soap batch.
 I created the lightest color by using only ¼ tsp (0.35 g) madder.

 Caveats for Adding Madder to the Lye Solution

-When adding madder to lye solution, it can be better to use dried madder pieces rather than the powder.
+When adding madder to the lye solution, it can be better to use dried madder pieces rather than the powder.
 Again, it helps you avoid specks in your bars.
 However, too many madder pieces can cause a big problem.
 I’ve found that madder pieces will soften and expand in the lye solution and absorb some of the liquid.
-That’s fine for relatively small amounts of madder but keep this in mind if you’re planning on using lots!
+That’s fine for relatively small amounts of madder, but keep this in mind if you’re planning on using lots!

 I once tried making a batch this way, only to have the soap not set and turn into an oily mess.
 It was likely because there wasn’t enough lye in my recipe after the madder had finished absorbing the lye solution.
 In that case, I used 30 g (6 TBSP) of madder to 160g of distilled water.
 The madder pieces were pretty bloated when I disposed of them, and I only really clocked the issue after the fact.